 In many cases, the classification of a model under one of the clusters or the other is a difficult choice, as many of the models tend to be overlapping.
 Occasionally I have put a comment to explain my choice.
 However, I do not pretend this to be a scientifically valid system.
-Also, please note that the within each cluster the criteria is purely alphabetical at the moment.
+Also, please note that within each cluster the criteria are purely alphabetical at the moment.
 Where the same label is used by two or more models, I have added the author or the institution that built the model in the title.

 Again, feel free to challenge any of this through a comment.